elandqui/OpenAppliedCalculus/README.md

  * Create lecture **videos** to accompany the textbook.

 ## Support Open Applied Calculus <a name="support"></a>
 You can support this project in some unique ways that will be a win-win-win situation for you, students, and me.
-A portion will be redonated for local COVID-19 relief.

  * Affiliate Partners
     - **BlockFi:** <a href="https://blockfi.mxuy67.net/c/2612759/889697/10568">Earn up to 8.6\% APY on your crypto with BlockFi!
 Receive up to a \$250 Bitcoin bonus when you click and fund a new BlockFi account.
 Terms apply.</a>